MSc Public HealthFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 Teaching methods include lectures, practicals, group work, workshops and seminars.
-Teaching on campus will take place on Mondays, Tuesdays and Thursdays for full-time students.
+Teaching will take place on Mondays, Tuesdays and Thursdays for full-time students.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Public Health.

-Applicants are required to hold/achieve a minimum of an upper second-class honours degree in a relevant degree including (but not limited to) medicine, veterinary science, dentistry, pharmacy, biological sciences, statistics, geography, politics, psychology and social sciences.
+Applicants are required to hold/achieve a minimum of an upper second-class honours degree in a relevant degree including (but not limited to) medicine, veterinary science, dentistry, pharmacy, biological sciences, statistics, geography, politics, psychology, and social sciences.
 Preference will be given to candidates with excellent academic results in their undergraduate degree and demonstrated interest in public health through work experience, volunteering or research.
-Additionally, evidence of numeracy skills is required (e.g. a minimum of GCSE Mathematics at grade B or evidence of good numeracy skills from undergraduate degree).
+Additionally, evidence of numeracy skills is required (eg a minimum of GCSE mathematics at grade B or evidence of strong numeracy skills from an undergraduate degree).

 See international equivalent qualifications on the International Office website.